 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
 A more detailed explanation of the College's general education requirements is also available.

-The Division of Liberal Studies, Room BR-21, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8450; or the College Information Center (215) 751-8010.
+$The\ Division\ of\ Liberal\ Studies, Room\ BR-21, 1700\ Spring\ Garden\ Street, Philadelphia, PA\ 19130, Telephone\ (215)\ 751-8450; or\ the\ College\ Information\ Center\ (215)\ 751-8010.$

-\ Students must complete ADC 101 and ADC 103 to meet the Technological Competency requirement.
+^{} Students must complete ADC 101 and ADC 103 to meet the Technological Competency requirement.

-&lt;sup>1Transfer institutions vary on the courses accepted for transfer.
+1Transfer institutions vary on the courses accepted for transfer.
 Consult transfer agreements and departmental advisors or the specific schools to determine choice.